fossasia/eventyay-tickets/doc/features.rst

   publish a beautiful (we support full *markdown*) CfP in *different languages* and make it public after inspecting it.
-- **Build a great team:** pretalx allows you to invite further members to your crew seamlessly, and has already parts of a role-based permission system, where you differentiate between superusers, crew, reviewers, etc.
+- **Build a great team:** pretalx allows you to invite further members to your crew seamlessly, and has features a role-based permission system, where you differentiate between superusers, crew, reviewers, etc.
 - **Organize the talks:** You can offer different submission types, with default lengths, so that speakers can tell you how much time (or which format, e.g. workshops) they require right at the start.
 - **Work with multi-language events:** pretalx allows you to choose the locales offered at your conference, and speakers can then choose the language they feel most comfortable in for their talk.
-Subsequently, speakers will receive all emails in that language.
+Subsequently, speakers will receive all emails in that language. pretalx supports English and German, but is open to new languages.
 - **Ask custom questions:** If you need custom information from your submitters, you can add questions to your CfP.
 We support a wide variety of answer types, such as free-text, number input, and choices.
 (Answers can be optional, too.)
 You'll see the results as manageable statistics.
+You can ask questions either per speaker or per submission.
 - **Set a deadline:** You can configure a deadline for your CfP and choose to show the countdown publicly.
+You can also add deadlines to submission types, to close them before the general deadline, or keep them available for longer than that.
 - **Accept or reject submissions:** After careful consideration, you can accept or reject submissions.
 Speakers will then receive a notification (if you choose to), and asked to confirm their talk.